Skip to main content

 What Is tastytrade Backtesting?

-In simple terms, tastytrade backtesting is a research tool that asks a straightforward question: "How would this specific options strategy have performed in the past?"
-It runs a simulation using historical data and gives you the hypothetical results, like total profit or loss, your average trade, how often you would have won, and your overall return on the capital used.
+tastytrade backtesting asks one question: "How would this options strategy have performed in the past?"
+It runs a full simulation using historical data and returns your total P&L, average trade return, win rate, and return on capital.

-You can find it on the tastytrade platform at my.tastytrade.com or in the desktop app.
-Just go to the Trading tab → Backtesting in the left sidebar.
-The tool lets you test options strategies on over 137 major symbols (like SPY, AAPL, MSFT, NVDA, TSLA, QQQ, and GLD), with a deep well of historical data going back 10 to 13 years for each.
+You can find it at my.tastytrade.com or in the tastytrade desktop app under Trading tab → Backtesting.
+The platform covers 137+ major symbols including SPY, AAPL, MSFT, NVDA, TSLA, QQQ, and GLD, with data going back 10 to 13 years.

 FeatureDetails